scipy/scipy/doc/source/tutorial/ndimage.rst

 .. currentmodule:: scipy.ndimage.measurements

 Given an array of labeled objects, the properties of the individual objects can be measured.
-The :obj:`find_objects` function can be used to generate a list of slices that for each object, give the smallest sub-array that fully contains the object:
+The :func:`find_objects` function can be used to generate a list of slices that for each object, give the smallest sub-array that fully contains the object:

-    The :obj:`find_objects` function finds all objects in a labeled array and returns a list of slices that correspond to the smallest regions in the array that contains the object.
+    The :func:`find_objects` function finds all objects in a labeled array and returns a list of slices that correspond to the smallest regions in the array that contains the object.
 For instance: